top of page

 Mother and daugher

 Nothing made sense after that.
-Out of Order is where I try to speak from inside that rupture, to name what it’s like to keep living when the expected order of things is gone.
+I was in a dark new territory I knew nothing about.
+Out of Order is where I try to speak from inside that hole made by grief.
+To name what it’s like to keep living, when everything you expected was ripped from your life.

 The Thing Is